FaserF/hassio-addons/xqrepack/README.md

 ## Authors & contributors

 The original program is from @geekman.
-For more informations please visit this
+For more information please visit this
 page: <https://github.com/geekman/xqrepack>
 The hassio addon is brought to you by [FaserF].